KenjiFH/CSS-360-final-game/README.md

  - Increased player shotgun damage from 10 to 25.
 Now kills enemies in two hits instead of 5
  - Enemies now have a hit accuracy of 50%
  - Added a red "blood" screen indicator when the player takes damage
+ - Added that one song from the lion meme as background music (I have no clue if this is allowed please check)
+ - Added sounds for player and enemies getting hurt

 ## ISSUES (ranked by severity):
 - Chance to spawn the player outside the map or in walls